-The Guam tree snail in the family Partulidae is endemic to the forests of Guam and prefers shaded forests with high humidity and reduced air movement.
-Prior to its listing in 2015, there were approximately 20 known populations but extensive surveys in 2019 identified more than 50 populations.
+The Guam tree snail in the family Partulidae is endemic to the forests of Guam and prefers cool, shaded forests with high humidity and reduced air movement.
+Prior to its listing in 2015, there were approximately 20 known populations, but extensive surveys in 2019 identified more than 50 populations.
 While some may support only a few individuals, others likely number in the thousands (Fiedler pers. comm.
-2019 and USFWS 2020v, entire).
+2019, entire; USFWS 2023v, p.
+5).